raychn1997/gpt3-use-cases/readme.md

 - **Job Requirements Extractor**
 ![logo](images/demo_linkedin.gif)

-It can extract job requirements quite accurately and also output the number of experience needed to apply.
+It can extract job requirements quite accurately and also output the years of experience needed to apply.

 The latter is insanely important because even tho I'm a junior data scientist Linkedin recommends me more-senior jobs all the time!
 If Linkedin were to set up a **year-of-experience filter**, think about how much frustration, disappointment and wasted time